 Lakeshore Literary, Inc. was conceived in the spring of 2020.
 We soft-launched in early 2021 and hard-launched on January 3, 2022.
-We’re a three-imprint small press with a literary journal (The Lakeshore Review), a distributor and retailer of books, and a literary events center.
+We’re a three-imprint small press with a literary journal (The Lakeshore Review) and an anthology series (Surface Reflections); a distributor and retailer of books; and a literary events center.

 We try to do three things, and do them well:

 - Nurture Aspiring Writers: We believe that there’s a lot of talent hidden in our communities that never gets the support it deserves.
 We make our space available for writing, writers’ groups, occasional seminars, and events like poetry readings, to help writers enjoy a welcome place to practice their art.

 - Publish Great Content: Our publishing wing covers several imprints focused on fiction, poetry, and technical non-fiction — all with traditional publishing contracts — and we celebrate short fiction through our thrice-yearly literary journal.

 - Promote Emerging Talent: We promote great works from self-published authors and from other small presses through our distribution and retail marketplace.
 We retail directly from a bookstore and café located in our office building, as well as through non-exclusive distribution agreements with indie bookstores and a monthly literary subscription box.